Hero Hindustani

-Hero Hindustani is a 1998 Indian Hindi-language comedy-drama film directed by Aziz Sejawal.
+Hero Hindustani is a 1998 Indian Hindi-language romantic comedy film directed by Aziz Sejawal.
 It stars Arshad Warsi and Namrata Shirodkar in lead roles.
-It was screenplayed by Yunus Sajawal and written by Kader Khan.
+It has screenplay by Yunus Sajawal and was written by Kader Khan.

 Plot

-Purushottam Agarwal shifts to London for a better standard of living.
-He wants his granddaughter Nikki to respect Indian culture and marry an Indian man.
+Purushottam Agarwal (Paresh Rawal) shifts to London for a better life.
+He wants his granddaughter Nikki (Namrata Shirodkar) to respect Indian culture and marry an Indian man.
 Initially, Nikki rejects it because she is already in love with Rohit.
-But, pressurized by her grandfather's stubborn attitude, she plans to move to India.
-In India, she meets Rommie a tourist guide.
-Here, she makes a plan to fool her grandfather by faking her marriage to Rommie.
+But, pressured by her grandfather's stubborn attitude, she plans to move to India.
+In India, she meets a tourist guide, named Rommie (Arshad Warsi).
+She hatches a plan to fool her grandfather by faking her marriage to Rommie.
 Then she plans to allow Rommie to act as a villainous person in front of Purushottam so that he changes his views about Indian grooms.
-She presents Rommie as a wealthy man in front of Purushottam.
-Nikki and Rommie, both initially hate each other.
+She presents Rommie as a wealthy man to Purushottam.
+Nikki and Rommie both initially hate each other.
 As per the plan, Rommie makes every attempt to act negative but destiny does not seem to support him.
 Every attempt takes him closer to Purushottam's heart.
 Will Purushottam ever come to know about the plan?